 Frankel arrives at 1:15 and looks at Raja and asks me, “Who’s that?”
 I tell him and get no reaction.
 We talk for a while.
 When Bobby sees Double Booked and Opening Verse being washed down before leaving for the track, he tells his groom to wash down Exbourne.
 No one gets an advantage over Bobby Frankel, no matter how small.

 Raja goes off at 74-1 and does not beat a single horse, as Bobby wins it with Exbourne.
 Sonny finds out later that jockey Julio Pezua dropped his whip coming out of the gate, and Raja is a notorious whip horse.
 Linda Rice decides to ship Double Booked back on our van and back we head for Monmouth.

-The backstretch can be an ugly place, but it is also one of transcendental beauty.
+Yes, the backstretch can be an ugly place if you strip away the exterior and dig deep enough, but it is also one of transcendental beauty.
 It is a place that invades the senses and creates images not seen anywhere else -- the sound of hooves pounding the track; horses appearing out of a morning fog; the steam rising off a horse’s glistening flanks as he’s being washed; the mane of a chestnut horse set aglow by the sun just as it’s rising on the horizon; horses beginning to stir at the crack of dawn, anxious to go to the track; the chorus of nickers at feeding time.

 Everyone needs a cathartic experience once in a while.
 I had one then and I’m having now as I look back.
-Even after two decades I still feel as if I left a part of me back at Barn 8.
+Even after nearly three decades I still feel as if I left a part of me back at Barn 8.